bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### Protocol

 A set of rules dictating how programs, computers, and devices communicate with each other over the internet.
-For Example, the Hyper Text Transfer Protocol (HTTP) specifies how data is sent over the world wide web between the web server and the user's web browser.
+For Example, the Hyper Text Transfer Protocol (HTTP) specifies how data is sent over the world wide web between the web server and the user’s web browser.

 ### PPP

 Stands for Point to Point Protocol.
 PPP is used to establish a direct connection between two computers.
-Often times, a connection between a user's computer and that of an ISP's server, so that the user can connect to the internet through the server.
+Often times, a connection between a user’s computer and that of an ISP’s server, so that the user can connect to the internet through the server.

 ### Proxy Server